Oil Drilling Equipment: Complete Guide to Types, Uses, and Industry Insights

 Equipment TypePrimary FunctionTypical Application

-Drilling RigSupports drilling operations and rotates drill stringOnshore and offshore drilling
+Drilling RigSupports drilling and rotates drill stringOnshore and offshore drilling

 Drill BitCuts through rock formationsWell drilling